CityOfZion/neo-privatenet-docker/README.md

 ],

 Change each occurrence of 127.0.0.1 to the IP of the system or vm running your docker image.
+If you don't copy the protocol.json from the docker configs directory of this repo, in addition to the "SeedList" modifications mentioned above, you will also need to edit the following:

+1. Change value "Magic" to 56753
+2. Copy the public keys of each of your node wallets into the "StandbyValidators" section

+---

+##### For users who use docker machine (i.e Windows Home Edition users without Hyper-V)

-If you use docker, to find the name of your machine, type :
+ You'll need your docker machine IP.
+First, get the name of your machine :

     docker-machine ls